martinlaing88/test-project/readme.md

 - **Removed Performance Bottleneck**
   - Eliminated the unnecessary loop that was calculating a sum of 1 billion numbers.
-  - This alone will give you a massive performance improvement, as this operation was completely unnecessary and would cause each request to take several seconds.
+  - This alone will give a massive performance improvement, as this operation was completely unnecessary and would cause each request to take several seconds.
 - **Efficient Database Querying**
   - Changed from find().toArray() + JavaScript filtering to using MongoDB's findOne() method with a direct query.
   - This optimizes both performance and memory usage by returning only the specific user instead of all users.